twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 ---
 # List the three senses of conscience
+1. Conscience is a capacity of being human.
+Highlights our basic orientation towards the good.
+2. Conscience is a process of moral reasoning.
+We have to question our actions and respond according to the information we gather.
+3. Conscience is a judgement.
+It is incomplete until we act on it
 ---
 # Define restorative justice
 A process that brings together victims, offenders , and the community in order to repair the harm and promote harmony.
 It emphasizes healing the harm caused by crime by means of naming the truth and making  amends personally.